 For example, the GreedySearchDecoder’s forward method signature needs to be changed from:

 def forward(self, input_seq, input_length, max_length : int):

 After using the trace or script method above, and fixing possible errors, you should have a TorchScript model ready to be optimized for mobile.

 Simply run the following code snippet to optimize a TorchScript model generated with the trace and/or script method:

 The optimized model can then be saved and deployed in mobile apps:

-By default, optimize_for_mobile will perform the following types of optimizations:
+By default, for the CPU backend, optimize_for_mobile performs the following types of optimizations: